 On a gluten-free eating plan, you can still have:

-Eating a gluten-free diet is not easy.
+Eating a gluten-free diet isn't easy.
 But if you take your time to read labels and ask questions, you can stay on a gluten-free eating plan.

-If you have questions about this information, take it with you when you visit your doctor.
+If you have questions about this information, print it out and take it with you when you visit your doctor.
 You may want to mark areas or make notes in the margins where you have questions.

 Many communities have celiac disease support groups that are local branches of national organizations.
 It can help to join such groups.
 Other members of the group can help teach you which foods are gluten-free, share recipes and meal ideas, and help you learn what foods to avoid.